gurpreetatwal/Skeleton-API/README.md

 * Point your virtual host document root to your new application's `public/` directory.
 * Ensure `logs/` is web writable.
+* Create your `environment.ini` by copying the example and replacing the default values.

 To run your API locally, you can use PHP's built-in sever by running the following command: